*FAQs at bottom of the article*

 After getting into as much trouble as the A-Team cast got into, a smooth-talker became pretty important, correct?
 Naturally, The Faceman had the face to charm anyone while his silver tongue kept the con going.
 At his core, he had a good heart though; he respected faith, though that was all he’d ever commit to, to the dismay of all the ladies.
 That’s probably why he’s the team’s second in command, even if his rank doesn’t support that.

-As of late, he hasn’t been acting much but did make a cameo in the 2010 A-Team reboot film.
-Today in his mid-70s, he plans to participate in a mini-series that’s in its early stages of planning titled After Hell.
+As of late, he hasn’t been acting much, but did make a cameo in the 2010 A-Team reboot film.
+Today in his mid-70s, we last saw him in 2020’s Charlie’s Christmas Wish.

 Dwight Schultz (Howling Mad Murdock)

 Was Howling Mad Murdock actually mad?
 That’s tough to say.
 But Hannibal always knew he could count on this flying ace, which proved beneficial because a chopper can be a great escape vehicle.
-Interestingly, his actor, Dwight Schultz started his career in 1981 with some scattered roles, including an episode of the cop show CHIPS.
-Though, Howling Mad proved to be a big breakthrough and Schultz could really stand out.
-Actually, he stood out so much, that he nearly was fired for being too big on the show, but luckily for viewers, they kept this livewire as part of the A-Team cast.
+Interestingly, his actor, Dwight Schultz, started his career in 1981 with some scattered roles, including an episode of the cop show CHIPS.
+But it was Howling Mad that proved to be a big breakthrough, allowing Schultz to really stand out.
+Actually, he stood out so much, that he nearly was fired for being too big on the show, but luckily for viewers they kept this livewire as part of the A-Team cast.

-Today at 73 years old, he regularly attends conventions along with The Faceman.
-Additionally, he’s been married since 1983 to actress Wendy Fulton who played Jean Hackney on 23 episodes of Knots Landing.
+Today at 75 years old, he regularly attends conventions along with The Faceman.
+Additionally, he’s been married since 1983 to actress Wendy Fulton, who played Jean Hackney on 23 episodes of Knots Landing.
 The couple has one daughter, Ava, who is currently in the Marines.